luiisca/Mapty/README.md

 # 🗺️Mapty ![Status badge](https://img.shields.io/badge/status-completed-green)

-In this project I'm going to build a modern and styleful Map app .
-I hope you enjoy reading it almost as much as I enjoy building it.
+In this project I'm going to build a modern and styleful Map app.
+I hope you enjoy using it almost as much as I enjoy building it.

 ### Functionalities